-Just like a double negative can wreck an otherwise solid paragraph, all it takes is one cringeworthy phrase to kill a sales follow-up email.
+All it takes is one cringeworthy phrase to kill a sales follow-up email.
 One of my least favorite moves is asking for a prospect to respond "ASAP."
 But apologizing for contacting your prospect is nothing short of poisonous to deals, and should be cut from the vocabulary of every sales rep. It usually looks like this:

 - It implies you've done something wrong.
 In addition, people use the word “sorry" after doing something they deem wrong.
 When we make a mistake that negatively impacts someone, the first phrase that often comes out of our mouths is "I’m sorry."
 This phrase means we’ve acknowledged wrongdoing and know we need to fix it.
-So when a sales rep uses “sorry” in the first sentence of an email, they’re essentially saying they’ve done something wrong -- and they need to apologize for it!

-If you find yourself using this phrase in an email, stop writing.
-The mere presence of the phrase signals a horrible follow-up email.
-Instead, regroup and focus on providing value to the prospect instead of “bothering” them again.
+If you find yourself using this phrase in an email -- stop writing.
+Instead, regroup and focus on providing value to the prospect and grabbing their attention instead of “bothering” them again.

 There are a multitude of ways to provide value in a sales follow-up email.
 Here are a few I suggest.

-A customer review provides value because modern-day buyers trust their follow buyers to give honest feedback about a product they’ve used.
+A customer review provides value because modern-day buyers trust their fellow buyers to give honest feedback about a product they’ve used.
 Think they might not trust a written review coming directly from you?

 A blog post is a way to build credibility with prospects and provide them new information about the product and company as they start to make a decision.

 If you're trying to grab a prospect's attention, try sending one with an especially snappy title.
 You might even work with a marketer to craft a post just for them.
 After all, who isn't going to click the link to a post titled, "9 Reasons Julie Needs ABC Staffing Solutions Today."